libjxl/jxl-rs/CONTRIBUTING.md

 small changes, there are just a few small guidelines you need to follow:

 Please fill out either the individual or corporate Contributor License Agreement (CLA) with Google.
-JPEG XL Project is an an effort by multiple individuals and companies, including the initial contributors Cloudinary and Google, but Google is the legal entity in charge of receiving these CLA and relicensing this
+JPEG XL Project is an effort by multiple individuals and companies, including the initial contributors Cloudinary and Google, but Google is the legal entity in charge of receiving these CLA and relicensing this
 software: